ropensci/roweb3/content/blog/2025-02-25-r-universe-docs/index.md

 - **Browse** that documents the user experience navigating packages and universes.
 - **Install** that explains how to install packages from R-universe, how to ensure reproducibility, and how to create a dependency on a package published on R-universe.
 - **Publish** that focuses on the package developer experience: why and how to publish packages.
-- **Infrastructure**, a very much in progress section aiming at documenting governance and funding but also how R-universe works under the hood.
+- **Infrastructure**, documenting governance, funding, and how R-universe works under the hood for those who want to contribute.
+(A work in progress!)

 In addition the website has search functionality, and features links to the GitHub repository where you can contribute to the documentation.